 Apparently they entered Saskatchewan in the 1970s, and they now inhabit areas along the Qu'Appelle River and other places.
 They are the largest tree squirrel in the province, and are fast, agile and generally inconspicuous, with a tail that can act as a parachute if they fall.

 So...
 Fox not Red...
-I love this squirrel's bright black eyes — but I confess to not being nearly as enamoured by its very red chisel-like teeth!
+I still like this squirrel's bright black eyes — but I confess to not being nearly as enamoured by its very red chisel-like teeth!

 |What big teeth you have, squirrel! © SB|